-Loadhog has experienced increasing interest in its line of eco-friendly pallet securing products.
+Loadhog has experienced more interest in its line of eco-friendly pallet securing products that can eliminate stretch wrap.
 The company is currently working on developing its 17-year-old Pallet Lid system by integrating automation technology.
 This will significantly reduce waste, labour and time spent securing the load to a pallet for several retail and e-commerce giants.

-Sky, Unipart Logistics, Poste Italiane and lately Penguin Random House are already avid users of the Pallet Lid, with the growth in interest deriving from the product’s ability to replace single use packaging resources such as stretch wrap and banding.
-Loadhog has recently announced significant success off the back of this interest, obtaining the 2020 Queen’s Award for International Trade as well as the 2019 SBA Outstanding Business of the Year Award.
+Sky, Unipart Logistics, Poste Italiane and Penguin Random House already use of the Pallet Lid, with the growth in interest deriving from the ability to replace single-use packaging resources such as stretch wrap and banding.
+Loadhog has recently announced significant success off the back of this interest, obtaining the 2020 Queen’s Award for International Trade — as well as the 2019 SBA Outstanding Business of the Year Award.
 The company’s original and first invention, the Pallet Lid, was brought to market in 2003, with the intention to replace the 220,000 tonnes of stretch wrap and other consumable packaging resources being utilised throughout the UK at that time.

-Last year Loadhog estimated that three million pallets of stretch wrap were eliminated by customers utilising the Pallet Lid.
-Based on a recent business case this is equivalent to 108 million metres of stretch wrap, almost enough to wrap around the earth three times.
+Last year, Loadhog estimated that three million pallets of stretch wrap were eliminated by customers utilising the Pallet Lid.
+Based on a recent business case this is equivalent to 108 million metres – almost enough to wrap around the Earth three times.

 The latest case study shows the Pallet Lid being utilised by well-known publisher Penguin Random House (PRH).
-With RFID tracking technology Penguin has managed to maximise the potential of this product, tracing its resources throughout their closed loop operation and safeguarding their goods and packaging resources.
-This project began two years ago with the PRH team sitting round the table to discuss what exactly could be done within their own distribution to minimise generated waste.
-With the extensive media coverage surrounding single-use plastic the project was moved along rapidly.
+With RFID tracking technology, Penguin has managed to maximise the potential of this product, tracing its resources throughout their closed-loop operation and safeguarding their goods and packaging resources.
+This project began two years ago with the PRH team sitting around the table to discuss what exactly could be done within their own distribution to minimise generated waste.
+With the extensive media coverage surrounding single-use plastic, the project was moved along rapidly.

 “Equally when the customer received the Pallet Lid they were finding that they could take it off within seconds and they wouldn’t have to cut off the plastic waste.
 They just stack the Lids, send them back to us and we scan them back into the operation here.”